-Since we have defined $\Tamb_G$ as a category of functors, the Yoneda lemma gives a convenient description of these free Tambara functors (and in particular the initial Tambara functor $\uA = \uA[\varnothing]$).
-At the same time, again by the Yoneda lemma, we will notice that the free Tambara functors form a co-Tambara object in $\Tamb_G$.
+Since $\Tamb_G$ is a category of functors, the Yoneda lemma gives a convenient description of these free Tambara functors (and in particular the initial Tambara functor $\uA = \uA[\varnothing]$).
+The Yoneda lemma also allows us to see that the free $G$-Tambara functors form a co-Tambara object in $\Tamb_G$.

 \begin{definition} Let $\mathsf{C}$ be a category admitting all coproducts, and let $G$ be a finite group.
 A \emph{co-($G$-Tambara) object} in $\mathsf{C}$ is a $G$-Tambara functor valued in $\mathsf{C}^\mathrm{op}$, i.e. a product-preserving functor